Selfhood and

 Consciousness: A Non-Philosopher's Guide to Epistemology, Noemics,

-written and published in Wales by Derek J. Smith (Chartered Engineer).
-It forms
+and published in Wales by Derek J. Smith (Chartered Engineer).
+It forms part of

 |